matthew-c-lenert/BoRidge/README.md

 # BoRidge
 Bootstrapped Ridge Regression for Feature Selection

-This code is for research purposes only and
+This code is for research and academic purposes only

 Please cite use of this code and/or algorithm with "Lenert MC, Walsh CG.
 Balancing Performance and Interpretability: Selecting Features with Bootstrapped Ridge Regression.
 AMIA .
 Annu Symp proceedings AMIA Symp.
 2018.
 2018."